InfoCorp-Technologies/archived-orion-testnet/README.md

 ## Components

 * **Consortium nodes**
-  * This nodes maintain blockchain integrity and help strengthen the network keeping an exact same copy of the entire transaction history
+  * This nodes maintain blockchain integrity and help strengthen the network keeping an exact same copy of the entire transaction history.

 * **Validator nodes**
   * This is a special type of node which is able to create or issue blocks.
-In PoA type of blockchain a miner is rather called “validator”
+In any PoA type of blockchain a miner is rather called “validator”

 * **Bridge Authorities**
-  * This nodes are the ones who will provided the required signatures to be able to perform cross-chain transaction between Orion and other EVM based blockchain.
+  * This nodes are the ones who will provided the required signatures to be able to perform cross-chain transaction between Orion and other EVM based blockchains.

 * **RPC nodes**
   * The purpose of RPC nodes is to provide a way to interact programmatically with the blockchain without having to install the client and download the entire transaction history